 Four Human Virtues:

 We begin with the four human virtues: prudence, justice, fortitude and temperance.
 These four virtues, being “human” virtues, “are stable dispositions of the intellect and the will that govern our acts, order our passions, and guide our conduct in accordance with reason and faith” (CCC #1834).
 The key distinction between the four “human virtues” and the three “theological virtues” is that human virtues are acquired by our own human effort.
-We work toward them and have the power in our own intellect and will to form these virtues within.
-In contrast, the theological virtues are acquired only by a gift of grace from God and are, therefore, infused by God.
+We work toward them and have the power in our own intellect and will to cultivate these virtues within us.
+In contrast, the theological virtues are acquired only by a gift of grace from God and are, therefore, infused by Him.
 Let’s take a look at each one of these human virtues.

 Fortitude: This virtue produces strength to ensure “firmness in difficulties and constancy in the pursuit of the good” (CCC #1808).
 This virtue helps in two ways.
 First, it helps us to choose what is good even if it requires great strength.
 Choosing the good is not always easy.
 At times, it requires great sacrifice and even suffering.
 Fortitude provides the strength we need to choose the good even when difficult.
 Second, it also enables one to avoid that which is evil.
 Just as it can be hard to choose the good, so also it can be hard to avoid evil and temptation.
 Temptations, at times, can be strong and overwhelming.
 A person with fortitude is able to face that temptation toward evil and avoid it.

 Temperance: There are many things in this world that are desirous and enticing.
 Some of these things are not part of God’s will for us.
 Temperance “moderates the attraction of pleasures and provides balance in the use of created goods” (CCC #1809).
 In other words, it helps with self-control and keeps all our desires and emotions in check.
 The desires, passions and emotions can be very powerful forces.
 They draw us in many directions.
 Ideally, they draw us to embrace the will of God and all that is good.
-But when they are attached to that which is not God’s will, temperance moderates these human aspects of our body and soul keeping them in check and in control so that they do not control us.
+But when they are attached to that which is not God’s will, temperance moderates these human aspects of our body and soul, keeping them in check and in control so that they do not control us.

 As mentioned above, these four virtues are acquired by human effort and discipline.
 However, they can also be drawn up into God’s grace and take on a supernatural character.
 They can be elevated to a new level and strengthen us beyond what we could ever achieve by our own human effort.
 This is done by prayer and surrender to God.

 The four human virtues are not enough to live a full and holy Christian life.
 We need more.
 We need supernatural gifts from God called the theological virtues.
 These virtues are faith, hope and charity.
 They are “supernatural” in that we cannot obtain them by ourselves.
-They are infused into our souls directly from God when we are open to them and they animate and transform the human virtues mentioned above to that new supernatural level.
+They are infused into our souls directly from God when we are open to them, and they animate and transform the human virtues mentioned above to that new supernatural level.
 They enable the Christian to live in accord with the mind and will of God in all things.
 They especially enable us to live the Christian life to a degree that is beyond our own human potential.
 This is key since there is no way we can live a holy Christian life by our own effort.

 Faith: This virtue is “the theological virtue by which we believe in God and believe all that he has said and revealed to us, and that Holy Church proposes for our belief” (CCC #1814).
 Faith is a very easy virtue to misunderstand.
 It can be thought that faith is just believing that which we cannot know.
 Or perhaps even a sort of wishful thinking.
 But faith is so much more.
 Faith is KNOWING God and all that God reveals.
 It’s a sort of sixth sense we have on a spiritual level which enables us to know beyond our natural human capacity.
 God infuses a certain knowledge of Himself and His will and we ascent to believe it.
 When this happens, it produces a true certainty within us.
 In other words, it produces a firm conviction for the truth which we could never arrive at by ourselves.
 In fact, it ultimately produces a conviction and knowledge so deep that we can come to believe on a level that is beyond any human knowing.
 For example, no one would disagree that 2+2=4.
 We know this by our human reason.
 Faith is a knowledge that goes deeper and provides a conviction that is stronger even than the human knowledge of mathematics or that which we know by our sight, smell, touch, hearing and smelling.
 With faith we know because God reveals truth to us and He is the one guaranteeing this truth.
 Therefore, the conviction and certainty is the deepest form of knowledge we can have.